-To ensure the safety and security of the principal, security drivers and secure transportation providers should understand that all vehicles have inherent characteristics that decrease the performance of the vehicle, and create a dangerous scenario for the principal.
+All vehicles have inherent characteristics that decrease the performance of the vehicle and can create a dangerous scenario for the principal.
 One of those characteristics is the vehicle’s static stability factor (SSF).

 What is a good SSF?